-The area beyond the site boundary for a distance of 0.25 mile was visually observed for erosion, changes in land use, or other phenomena that might affect the long-term integrity of the site.
+The area 0.25 miles beyond the site boundary was visually observed for erosion, changes in land use, or other phenomena that might affect the long-term integrity of the site.
 No such impacts were observed.
 A former gravel pit that is no longer actively extracting aggregate is immediately southeast of the disposal cell.
-Inspectors identified no significant changes in land use associated with the gravel pit or with other outlying areas near the disposal cell during the 2021 inspection.
+Inspectors identified no significant changes in land use associated with the gravel pit or with other outlying areas near the disposal cell during the 2022 inspection.